MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Since the metrics may be substantially different for different scripts, a language tag can be provided to indicate that the metrics should be retrieved that correspond to the script(s) used by that language.

-The `PangoFontDescription` is interpreted in the same way as by [func `$itemize`], and the family name may be a comma separated list of names.
+The *PangoFontDescription* is interpreted in the same way as by [func `$itemize`], and the family name may be a comma separated list of names.
 If characters from multiple of these families would be used to render the string, then the returned fonts would be a composite of the metrics for the fonts loaded for the individual families.

     method get-metrics ( CArray[N-FontDescription]  $desc, CArray[N-Language]  $language --> CArray[N-FontMetrics]  )

-  * $desc; a `PangoFontDescription` structure. `Nil` means that the font description from the context will be used..
+  * $desc; a *PangoFontDescription* structure. %NULL means that the font description from the context will be used..

-  * $language; language tag used to determine which script to get the metrics for. `Nil` means that the language tag from the context will be used.
-If no language tag is set on the context, metrics for the default language (as determined by [func `$Pango`.Language.get_default] will be returned..
+  * $language; language tag used to determine which script to get the metrics for. %NULL means that the language tag from the context will be used.
+If no language tag is set on the context, metrics for the default language (as determined by `.Language.get-default()` will be returned..

-Return value; a `PangoFontMetrics` object.
-The caller must call [method `$Pango`.FontMetrics.unref] when finished using the object..
+Return value; a *PangoFontMetrics* object.
+The caller must call `.unref() defined in FontMetrics` when finished using the object..

 get-round-glyph-positions
 -------------------------